9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 ```

 Notice that when we tried to compare two strings, `ghci` noticed that we
-hadn\'t provided an instance of `BasicEq` for `String`.
+hadn't provided an instance of `BasicEq` for `String`.
 It therefore
-didn\'t know how to compare a `String`, and suggested that we could fix
+didn't know how to compare a `String`, and suggested that we could fix
 the problem by defining an instance of `BasicEq` for `[Char]`, which is
 the same as `String`.

-We\'ll go into more detail on defining instances in [the section called
+We'll go into more detail on defining instances in [the section called
-\"Declaring type class
+"Declaring type class
-instances\"](6-using-typeclasses.org::*Declaring type class instances)
+instances"](6-using-typeclasses.org::*Declaring type class instances)
-let\'s continue to look at ways to define type classes.
+let's continue to look at ways to define type classes.
 In this example,
 a not-equal-to function might be useful.
-Here\'s what we might say to
+Here's what we might say to
 define a type class with two functions:

 :::: captioned-content